 Reporting Fires and Emergencies

 It is the duty of every employee to know how to report fires and other emergencies quickly and accurately.
-Employees should report any such emergency by calling the Principal, and if unavailable the Director of Instruction, Dean of School Culture or the Office Manager.
+Employees should report any such emergency by calling the Principal, and if unavailable the Dean of School Culture or the Office Manager.
 In addition, all employees should know the local emergency numbers such as 911.
 Please refer to our Emergency Plan for detailed procedures.

 THE WORKPLACE